 This is what I have come across for one-on-one coaching program pricing:

 - Most coaches offer two sessions per month, and the session time ranges from 45 – 60 minutes.

-- New coaches that are just starting out charge $50 – $75 per session.
+- New coaches that are just starting out charge around $50 – $75 per session.

 - More experienced coaches charge $100 – $200 per session.

-- The more niched your market is, the more you can charge because the more specific your solution is.
+- The more niched your market is, the more you can charge because you’re providing a very specific solution.

 To discount or not to discount your programs

-The only time I would recommend discounting your one-on-one coaching services is when you offer a savings for those that pay in full for your 3 or 6-month program.
+The value of your program is the desired outcome, so the only time I would recommend discounting your one-on-one coaching services is when you offer a savings for those that pay in full for your 3 or 6-month program.
 A suggested savings would be 5% (I prefer saying the word “savings” to clients vs. “discount”).
 For a 3-month program priced at $600, that would be a savings of $30.

 Pricing for group online programs

-Again, depending on what you will include with your group online program, pricing will vary.
-In general, group coaching online pricing is half to two-thirds of your one-on-one program because it takes up less of your time and people are not receiving individualized attention.
+Again, depending on the promised outcome and what you will include with your group online program, pricing will vary.
+In general, group coaching online pricing is anywhere between 1/3 – 1/2 of your one-on-one program because it takes up less of your time and people are not receiving one-on-one time with you.